-But it’s impossible to visualize exactly how different materials and embellishments will look with your unique label graphics.
+But it’s impossible to visualize exactly how different materials and embellishments will look with your unique pressure-sensitive label graphics.

 That’s why we’ll often send wineries fully embellished samples of different production concepts — so you can test each out on your bottle and decide which best represents your new brand.

 With physical samples, you’ll know exactly what you’re getting when you place your first order.
 No surprises.

 Here, we’ll walk through how we helped one Niagara Valley wineries achieve the right look, by walking them through the design process, and giving them full-production samples to make them confident in their embellishment and material selections.

 PondView Estate Winery: Building a brand from the ground up